-Each i-Team consists of up to 7 team members from different disciplines and experience, who work with a nominated University research project selected from the area of therapeutic sciences.
-This can include new treatments, diagnostics, medical devices, healthcare innovations and platforms to assist in the development of new medical technologies.

-The i-Team assesses the commercial prospects and user requirements for the technology, by discussing the technology with real target customers, doctors and patient representatives in relevant areas.
-The teams are guided by the researchers, the i-Teams Programme Director (Amy Weatherup, an experienced local entrepreneur), and mentors from the local business community.
-Together the teams will identify suitable routes to market, and define directions for future technology development, helping to drive the use of University research in a real-world context.
+Each i-Team consists of up to 7 participants from different disciplines and experience, who work with a nominated University research project.
+The i-Team assesses the commercial prospects for the technology by discussing the technology with real target customers in relevant industries.
+The teams are guided by the i-Teams Programme Director (Amy Weatherup, an experienced local entrepreneur), and mentors from the local business community.
+Together the teams will identify suitable product markets and define directions for future technology development, helping to drive the use of University research in real-world applications, and gaining hands-on consulting experience.

-Identifying the best path for commercializing a breakthrough technology is an iterative process, so the programme is designed with many small checkpoints.
+Identifying the best path for commercialising a breakthrough technology is an iterative process, so the programme is designed with many small checkpoints.
 We expect that you will put forth hypotheses, test them, then go back and revise them based on customer input or other feedback.
 At several points during the term, teams will have the opportunity to present updates on their progress, to get feedback from the other teams.
 At each step, the entire group will have the opportunity to review and challenge your hypothesis and conclusions, helping to ensure that the final conclusions represent a well-justified analysis of the technology's commercial potential.